felipegarcia130/Ros2/README.md

 # TE3001B: Intelligent Robotics Implementation 2025

   ## Introduction
-* This course, developed by Manchester Robotics Ltd. (MCR2), aims to provide professors with different training sessions to build their insight on using ROS to control and simulate a robotic manipulator.
+* This course, developed by Manchester Robotics ltd. (MCR2), introduces the basic concepts and general knowledge of the ROS environment to the user.
-* This course is divided into five sessions, carefully designed for the user to learn about the different ROS tools to simulate and control a robotic manipulator.
+* This course is divided into five sessions, carefully designed for the user to learn about the different aspects of ROS2, from topics and messages to control and simulation using ROS2.
-* This course introduces different challenges to make the professors aware of the problems faced while implementing advanced intelligent algorithms in robotics.
+* This course will be based on challenges to make the student aware of ROS basics and ROS communication with hardware.

 ## General Information